-The fourth step in the analysis is to distinguish between the perturbative and the non-perturbative regime.
-For this purpose we have to look for the timing of the departure from parametric behavior, as in the lower panel of Fig.4.
-For δE one can use the LRT based calculation of Eq.(15).
+The fourth step in the analysis is to distinguish between the perturbative and the nonperturbative regime.
+For this purpose, we have to look for the timing of departure from parametric behavior, as in the lower panel of Fig. 4.
+For δE , one can use the LRT based calculation of Eq.
+(15).

 The fifth step in the analysis is to identify the sudden regime.
-For this purpose we have to eliminate the "sudden time" from Eq.(14).
-The problem is to estimate $\Gamma(t)$ in the non-perturbative regime.
-If we have only the bandprofile as an input, then we can use the rough estimate $\Gamma(t) \sim \delta E(t)$.
-This is based on the assumption that in the non-perturbative regime the energy distribution is characterized by a single energy scale.
+For this purpose, we have to eliminate the sudden time from Eq.
+(14).
+The problem is to estimate $\Gamma(t)$ in the nonperturbative regime.
+If we have only the band profile as an input, then we can use the rough estimate $\Gamma(t) \sim \delta E(t)$.
+This is based on the assumption that in the nonperturbative regime, the energy distribution is characterized by a single energy scale.

 The sixth step in the analysis is to make a simulation of the parametric evolution.
 This is a relatively heavy task, but it is still much easier than making finite V simulation.
-[It requires merely diagonalizations, while a temporal simulation requires an iterative procedure].
-The main non-trivial effects that we have found in the analysis of the parametric evolution were:
+(It requires merely diagonalizations, while a temporal simulation requires an iterative procedure.)
+The main nontrivial effects that we have found in the analysis of the parametric evolution were the following:

-- Higher order tails grow up.

-- A non-perturbative core region develops.

-- The core-to-tail transitions are suppressed.

-- The tails are "pushed out".

-- Tail components are swallowed by the expanding core.
+- (i) Higher-order tails grow up. - (ii) A non-perturbative core region develops. - (iii) The core-to-tail transitions are suppressed. - (iv) The tails are "pushed out." - (v) Tail components are swallowed by the expanding core.

-The last two items are in the spirit of the "core-tail" theory, but go beyond the perturbative approximation Eq.(10).
+The last two items are in the spirit of the core-tail theory, but go beyond the perturbative approximation [Eq.
+(10)].
 Knowledge of the parametric evolution allows accurate determination of Γ , leading to a refined determination of the V regimes.

 The seventh step in the analysis is to make simulation of the actual evolution.
-We would like to emphasize that this is the first time that the different dynamical scenarios (corresponding to the different V regimes) are illustrated in a numerical simulation.
-The only other numerical studies (mainly [11, 16]) were too restricted in scope, and did not contain analysis of the stages in the evolution of the energy distribution.
+We would like to emphasize that here the different dynamical scenarios (corresponding to the different V regimes) are illustrated in a numerical simulation.
+The only other numerical studies (mainly Refs.
+[15,12]) were too restricted in scope, and did not contain analysis of the stages in the evolution of the energy distribution.

-The only non-perturbative effect on the response that we have discussed so far is the Landau-Zener correction to the spreading in the adiabatic regime.
+The only nonperturbative effect on the response that we have discussed so far is the Landau-Zener correction to the spreading in the adiabatic regime.
 Are there any other non-perturbative effects that affect the response?
-The immediate tendency is to regard LRT as the outcome of standard first order perturbation theory (Appendix D).
-Then the question that arises is what happens if Eq.(D5) does not apply?
+The immediate tendency is to regard LRT as the outcome of standard first-order perturbation theory (Appendix D).
+Then the question that arises is what happens if Eq.
+(D5) does not apply?

 Let us recall the answer in case of the parametric evolution of P(n|m).
-As δx becomes larger we should be worried regarding the implications of having the effects that are listed at the end of Section 9.
-Having expanding "core" that "pushes out" the tails, and having growing higher-order tail components, may suggest that the first order calculation of the variance (Eq.(D7)) should be "corrected", and should include "higher order" terms.
-Does it mean that Eq.(16) underestimate the spreading?
-Or maybe we should assume that Eq.(10) provides the correct "trend" of higher order corrections?
+As δx becomes larger, we should be worried regarding the implications of having the effects that are listed at the end of Sec.
+IX.
+Having expanding core that pushes out the tails, and having growing higher-order tail components, may suggest that the first-order calculation of the variance [Eq.
+(D7)] should be "corrected," and should include higherorder terms.
+Does it mean that Eq.
+(16) underestimates the spreading?
+Or maybe we should assume that Eq.
+(10) provides the correct "trend" of higher-order corrections?
 The tails in the vicinity of the core are growing slower, which can be regarded as a suppression of core-to-tail transitions due to the mixing.
-Consequently we would conclude that Eq.(16) is an overestimation of spreading.
-Moreover, if we take Eq.(10) too seriously, beyond its regime of validity, we would conclude that the spreading has saturation for large δx .
+Consequently, we would conclude that Eq.
+(16) is an overestimation of spreading.
+Moreover, if we take Eq.
+(10) too seriously, beyond its regime of validity, we would conclude that the spreading has saturation for large δx .